 But as I drove the long trip home — Santa Monica is a solid 6 1/2 hours from my house in NorCal — I thought I should do something different.
 Spring is here and I wanted a lighter, fresher kind of fish.
 My thoughts immediately went to Southeast Asia, where they are geniuses with fresh herbs, citrus and chiles.
 Then I remembered a recipe in one of my favorite cookbooks, Cooking from the Heart: The Hmong Kitchen in America.

 Hmong are a group of Southeast Asians who fought with us against the Communists in Vietnam, and after the war thousands came here to live.
 There are large Hmong communities in Minnesota’s Twin Cities, in San Jose, Fresno and here in Sacramento, California.

 I happen to like the Hmong.
 They’re good outdoorsmen and generally nice people in my experience.
 Long-time readers of HAGC might remember that I’ve cooked a few Hmong dishes before, like their awesome, herby country-style sausage and a fantastic squirrel stew.

 Hmong food is generally a country cousin of Vietnamese food, which can be quite refined.
 Lots of fish and game, lots of fresh herbs, chiles, citrus and fish sauce.
 What’s not to love?

-This recipe is killer.
-Absolutely killer.
+This recipe for fried whole fish is amazeballs.
+I am not kidding.
 The trick is to crispy fry plate-sized fish until the bones and spines soften, then tear into it.
 You end up eating about a third of the bones, which are reduced to crunchy, nutty tidbits.
 Crispy, meaty, crunchy, with the zing of citrus, the freshness of the herbs and the occasional warm note from the fried garlic make this a near perfect plate of food.